-(1) The term of each SAR / stock option is ten years.
-(With respect to grants under the 2005 Stock Incentive Plan, the term is extended by one year if the grantee dies in the tenth year of the term.)

-2) The value is calculated based on the \$16.46 closing price of Trex Company's common stock on the New York Stock Exchange on December 31, 2008, the last market trading day of the year, times the number of shares that are unvested.

-(3) Vests in three equal annual installments beginning on the first anniversary of grant date.
+- (1) The term of each SAR / stock option is ten years.
+(With respect to grants under the 2005 Stock Incentive Plan, the term is extended by one year if the grantee dies in the tenth year of the term.) - (2) The value is calculated based on the \$19.60 closing price of Trex Company's common stock on the New York Stock Exchange on December 31, 2009, the last market trading day of the year, times the number of shares that are unvested. - (3) Vests in three equal annual installments beginning on the first anniversary of grant date. - (4) Vests in three equal installments every other year beginning on the first anniversary of grant date.